aaronparker/aaronparker.github.io/_posts/2011-11-07-sequencing-google-chrome-15.md

   * %CSIDL\_PROGRAM\_FILES%\Google\Update
   * %CSIDL_WINDOWS%\Tasks

 The last two exclusions will prevent Google Update related binaries from being captured.
-Additionally disable the option to &#8220;Allow Virtualization of Services&#8221; to prevent the capture of the Google Update services.
+Additionally disable the option to "Allow Virtualization of Services" to prevent the capture of the Google Update services.

 I have included these options in a Package Template for Chrome that you can download here:

 <p class="download">
-  [download id=&#8221;52&#8243; format=&#8221;1&#8243;]
+  [download id="52&#8243; format="1&#8243;]
 </p>

 ### Sequencing Chrome